Ariël Decoster

 LL.B., UCLouvain Saint-Louis Bruxelles (Belgium), 2016

-Ariël Decoster joined Florida State University College of Law in 2025 as a Visiting Assistant Professor after earning her Ph.D. from the Universities of Antwerp and Ghent in Belgium.
-Her scholarship focuses on feminist legal theory, property law, and family law, with particular interest in LGBTQ+ rights, gender equality, and socio-legal or critical perspectives on traditionally doctrinal issues.
+Ariël Decoster joined the Florida State University College of Law in 2025 as a Visiting Assistant Professor after earning her Ph.D. from the Universities of Antwerp and Ghent in Belgium.
+Her scholarship focuses on feminist legal theory and family law, with particular interest in LGBTQ+ rights, gender equality, and property law, especially its intersections with the law of the sea.

-She holds an LLM from the University of California, Los Angeles, which was supported by a Fulbright grant in 2020, and has previously held visiting researcher positions at King’s College London (2022) and the University of California, Irvine (2023).
+She holds an LL.M. from the University of California, Los Angeles, funded by a Fulbright grant in 2020, and has previously held visiting researcher positions at King’s College London (2022) and the University of California, Irvine (2023).